 Besides OS&Y valve, the indicating butterfly valve may be found next to the floor control valve.
 This type of valve using a yellow tab to indicate the position of the valve.
 Similar to the OS&Y valve, it is easy to tell if the control valve is in the open or closed position: If the valve is open then the indicator is in line with the direction of the pipe.
 If the indicator is perpendicular to the pipe, then the valve is shutting off the flow.

 The green valve is a floor control valve.
-In this T open photo, the control valve is in the open position.
+In this a position.
+The picture shows the control valve is in the open photo, the control valve is in the open position.